 Smart TVs.
 LED.
 OLEDs.
-4K TV.
-The world of TVs is looking better every day, but also more confusing.
-And not all flat panels are created equal.
+4K.
+The world of TV is looking better every day, but also more confusing.
+And not all flat panels — or curved screens — are created equal.
 Today, there's a ridiculously wide array of high-definition, or HD, sets in stores, from bargain big screens to high-end displays that can cost as much as a small car.

-In addition to the main screen-technologies, such as LCD and plasma, you will find some technologies across the range of TV types.
+In addition to the main screen types, such as LCD and plasma, you will find some technologies across the range of TV types.

 Televisions across the spectrum, such as LED LCD, plasma and OLED models, have received a major IQ boost.
 So-called smart TVs connect to Internet-based services like Netflix for streaming videos, or to apps for watching special interest programs, downloading on-demand movies or even posting to Facebook.
 An increasing number of sets come with built-in Wi-Fi for connecting to your home network, and while most of these models include the major services, such as Pandora, Hulu and Netflix, check to make sure the TV you buy includes the options you want.

 MORE: Our Favorite TVs of 2014